cronofy/pycronofy/README.md

 #######################

 # You can validate any pycronofy client call for:
-# Authentication, required arguments, datetime/date string formatt.
+# Authentication, required arguments, datetime/date string format.
 # A PyCronofyValidationError will be thrown if there is an error.
 # Some examples: